 When you are working on a game, it is easy to lose track of the knowledge you have about how your game works - knowledge that may not be obvious to other people.

-When playtesting and reviewing XBLIG games, it is amazing how often I find myself in a situation where I am confused about what to do, or miss an important aspect of gameplay.
+XBLIG games, it is amazing how often I find myself in a situation where I am confused about what to do, or miss an important aspect of gameplay.
 I've also certainly been guilty of putting others in the same situation with my games, but I'm trying to be better about that.

 Here are a few thoughts on the subject of game instructions: